Curriculum Overview

 Goals for Students

-- communicate mathematically
+- communicate and reason mathematically

-- appreciate and value mathematics and its contribution to civilization
+- appreciate and value mathematics

 - commit themselves to lifelong learning